All Episodes

 And campaigns are what they are.

-Now, here's this Washington Post story today that Diane Sawyer and Harry Smith cited, and this story was written specifically for the drive-bys to give them something to go out and ask these uh these White House people about.
+And this story was written specifically for the drive-bys to give them something to go out and ask these White House people about.

-The headline is prosecutor says Bush appointees interfered with tobacco case.
+The headline is, Prosecutor says Bush appointees interfered with tobacco case.

 The leader of the Justice Department team that prosecuted a landmark lawsuit against tobacco companies said yesterday that Bush administration political appointees repeatedly ordered her to take steps that weakened the government's racketeering case.

-The political people were pushing the buttons, ordering us to say what we said, and because of that, we failed to zealously represent the interests of the American people.
+And because of that, we failed to zealously represent the interests of the American people.

 And you will see that there was no political pressure.